sous-chefs/iis/README.md

 - `max_proc` - specifies the number of worker processes associated with the pool.
 - `thirty_two_bit` - set the pool to run in 32 bit mode, true or false
 - `no_managed_code` - allow Unmanaged Code in setting up IIS app pools
+- `pool_identity` - the account identity that they app pool will run as
 - `pool_username` - username for the identity for the application pool
 - `pool_password` password for the identity for the application pool